RamanLab/iCOMIC_doc/docs/usage.md

 #### 4.2.
 Analysis steps RNA-Seq

-`RNA-Seq` part allows you to identify the differentially expressed genes from RNA Sequencing data. iCOMIC integrates a combination of 3 aligners, 3 expression modellers and 2 differential expression tools along with the tools for Quality control.
+`RNA-Seq` part allows you to identify the differentially expressed genes from RNA Sequencing data. iCOMIC integrates a combination of 2 aligners, 2 expression modellers and 2 differential expression tools along with the tools for Quality control.
 The tool MultiQC is incorporated to render comprehensive analysis statistics.

-[Can give a sample DAG]
+-`Aligners`:STAR, HISAT2

+-`Expression modellers`:StringTie, HTSeq

+-`differential expression`:DESeq2, ballgown

 ##### 4.2.1.
 Input Requirements